Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets} We evaluate our system on two representative K--12 educational datasets.
 (1) \textbf{Elementary Chinese Language Arts} consists of text-based reading comprehension and sentence analysis problems, which emphasize semantic understanding, structural parsing, and pedagogical explanation.
 (2) \textbf{Middle School Mathematics} covers algebra, geometry, and word problems, including both text-only and figure-accompanied questions, and requires precise symbolic reasoning and step-by-step solution presentation.
 Together, these datasets reflect complementary challenges in educational video generation across language understanding and mathematical reasoning.
+The offline evaluation set contains 493 Chinese Language Arts problems and 510 Mathematics problems, and each problem is paired with one generated instructional video for expert assessment.

 \paragraph{Evaluation Metrics} All generated videos are evaluated by domain experts using a 4-level rubric: \textbf{Score 3} (perfect correctness with professional-level presentation), \textbf{Score 2} (conceptually correct with minor presentation or clarity issues), \textbf{Score 1} (noticeable flaws but still pedagogically usable), and \textbf{Score 0} (incorrect or unsuitable for instructional use).
 Based on this rubric, we report three aggregated metrics: \textbf{Usable Rate} (the percentage of videos with score $\geq 1$), \textbf{Publishable Rate} (the percentage of videos with score $\geq 2$, serving as the primary metric for real-world deployment), and \textbf{Perfect Rate} (the percentage of videos receiving score $=3$).
+To ensure evaluation reliability, each generated video is independently assessed by three certified domain experts with at least one year of teaching experience.
+Scores are aggregated by majority voting, with senior expert arbitration for complete disagreement; all three experts assign identical scores to 85\% of the evaluated videos.